Engin-Boot/capture-behavior-of-a-visit-counter-sainitripti/README.md

 - Facilities manager (manages seating and parking)
 - Director (ensures availability of beds and nursing staff)

-Each feature would consist of scenarios.
+Each feature consists of scenarios as:
-Capture each scenario as:

 - initial condition (Given...)
 - event (When...)
 - effect (Then...)

-Place features given to each stakeholder in the corresponding file.
+Features for each stakeholder are in the corresponding file.

-As always, avoid passive voice :)